foosel/ep2025/how-to-deal-with-toxic-people.md

 - "This is just like it is in Open Source!" 👎
 - Call out bad behaviour!
 - **Always remember the human**

+Notes:

+- plenty of people, esp. old guard: "just like it is, you need a thick skin or leave it!"
+- I don't agree with that
+- we can all call out bad behaviour when we see it:
+  - remind people of the CoC
+  - remind people of unwelcome tone and attitude
+  - flag/report bad behaviour
+  - in general: step up for better treatment of each other
+- you don't have to leav this up to the maintainers
+- don't escalate, but speak up, downvote, report, etc
+- and: always remember YOURSELF that there is a human on the other side
+  - even if you are frustrated
+  - even if you are angry
+  - if push comes to shove: work out!
+  - remember your stress response cycle before responding in anger!

 ---